Client Login

 Childhood pensions can be opened by parents and guardians of a child; however, deposits can be made by others, e.g. other family members.

-When can my child access the money in a childhood pension?
+When can my child access the money in a junior pension?

-How much can you pay into a child’s pension?
+How much can I pay into a pension for children?

-As most children are not yet in employment, there is an annual allowance of £2,880 for the 2024/25 tax year.
-Add the Government’s 20% tax relief and there could potentially be an allowance of £3,600 per year.
+As most children (up to the age of 18) are not yet in employment, there is an annual allowance of £2,880 for the 2026/27 tax year.
+Add the Government’s 20% tax relief and this is an allowance of £3,600 per year.

-Will a childhood pension affect any inheritance tax planning?
+Will opening a children's pension scheme affect any Inheritance Tax planning?

 Yes, as you are effectively ‘gifting’ your payments, they will be covered in the tax-free gifting allowance – currently £3,000 – therefore reducing the size of your estate.
 However, this can be a difficult area to navigate, so you should discuss this with your financial adviser.